hujhax/austin-improv-wiki/Channel 2.md

 **Channel 2** is an improv troupe created by [[Tyler Lane]] in the Fall of 2015.

 ## Summary
 Channel 2 creates a unique movie with each performance, drawing inspiration from a randomly generated Netflix micro-genre.

+The troupe began rehearsing for a short period before settling on a name, thus leading many individuals throughout Austin to refer to them as [[Tyler Lane and the Giggle Gang]].

 ## Performances
 **Oct.
 14, 2015 - ColdTowne Cagematch**